CrystalNetwork-dev/.github/profile/readme.md

 - Termite - A Webproxy But In A Terminal So Skids Cant Use
 - Zenos - Unblocked Browser Made With Unreal Engine??
 - Crystal Lite - Lightweight Debian OS That Runs Chrome Via x86
+- Ruby - The Offical Homepage For Crystal Network.
+Like Oxide
 ### In Concept
 - Proxifly - Top Tier Unblocker
 - Jemity - Gfiles With UI
 - Tabular - Hypertabs Clone
-- Megaindego - #1 Unblocker (real)
-- Ruby - The Offical Homepage For Crystal Network.
-Like Oxide
 - Skyhigh - Yet Another TompHTTP Webproxy
 - Reflection - A Webproxy Made With The Areo SDK
+- Crystal-Proxis - A For Of [Proxis](https://github.com/crystalnetwork-devtools/proxis) With Skyhigh And Reflection

 ## Members
 - [Scarat3k](https://github.com/scaratek) - Lead Developer and Owner